 Scholarly Commons Citation

 Pillard, Cornelia T., "Taking Fiction Seriously: The Strange Results of Public Officials' Individual Liability Under Bivens" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 720.
+720.